Workers’ Compensation Law? Answers to All Your Hard-Hitting Questions About New Jersey Workers’ Comp Settlements

-At the Law Offices of Craig Altman, we often receive questions from our clients regarding permanent workers’ compensation claims and workers’ compensation settlements in the New Jersey Workers’ Compensation system.
+At the personal injury Law Offices of Craig Altman, we often receive questions from our clients regarding permanent workers’ compensation claims and workers’ compensation settlements in the New Jersey Workers’ Compensation system.

-Honestly, compared to our surrounding states, our system’s guidelines with respect to permanent partial disability awards and lump sum settlements can be quite confusing.
+Honestly, compared to our surrounding states, our system’s guidelines with respect to permanent partial disability benefits, permanent total disability benefits, temporary disability benefits, death benefits, and lump-sum settlements can be quite confusing.

-That being said, our workers’ compensation lawyers are here to help clear up some of the confusion.
-Here are some of the most commonly asked questions we’ve received.
+That being said, our workers’ compensation lawyers are here to offer legal advice and help clear up some of the confusion.
+Whether you need assistance filing a formal claim petition, wondering how long the waiting period for workers’ comp lasts, or what to expect at your informal hearing – we are here to help.
+For now, here are some of the most commonly asked questions we’ve received.

 Is there a reason that employers don’t settle cases before a claimant files a formal petition?
 Wouldn’t it make more sense if they did?